 We may be an herb farm but we do specialize in Lavender.
-We are growing 14 varieties presently with the bulk of our plantings being in Grosso, Royal Velvet and Phenomenal.
-Last year we added Sensational, Riverina Thomas and Bridget Chloe and Melissa Lilac and we are so excited to have these new beauties.
+We are growing 16 varieties presently with the bulk of our plantings being in Grosso, Royal Velvet and Phenomenal.
+Recently we added Sensational, Riverina Thomas, Bridget Chloe, Melissa Lilac, Mailette and Betty's Blue and we are so excited to have these new beauties.

 We manufacture a complete product line of Lavender and non Lavender products which are available online and in the farm shop.
 Wholesale and private label available upon request.